maxdan94/decmod/README.md

 I've added a dirty piece code to read a graph from a text file and a Makefile.

-type "Make" to compile the C code.
+type "make" to compile the C code.

 "./dm edgelist.txt".